 Many Indians, both in India as well as around the world, have a rather indifferent relationship with Tagore these days.
 Even non-Indians, who once had strong (positive and negative both) reactions, are mostly unenthusiastic.
 He is less accessible, perhaps, for three reasons.
-First is his early-20th-century idiom, whether in translation from the original Bengali or in Victorian English.
+First is his early twentieth-century idiom, whether in translation from the original Bengali or in Victorian English.
 Second is the common, though misinformed, perception that he was mostly political in his creative works due to his nationalism and pacific anti-colonialism.
 And the third reason is that quite a lot of his verse has a sentimentality that, at its worst, is mawkish and clumsy and, at its best, is earnest and idealistic.
 Of course, Indian poetry has also moved on considerably since then, as mentioned earlier.

 Yet, there is so much to Tagore’s oeuvre beyond sentimental verse: drama, visual art, fictional prose, essays, educational and philosophical treatises, and music.
 And no translation of his original Bengali verse has truly been able to do adequate justice.
 Bengali is a luscious, lyrical, soft-toned language with its own script and many dialects.
 It has been around since 1000-1200 CE and has its origins in both classical Sanskrit as well as the ancient Middle Indo-Aryan languages.
 Also, Tagore wrote in the literary dialect, with its intricate grammar and dense vocabulary, rather than the colloquial one.
 This has made translations problematic to this day.
-Critics of his verse overlook and overshadow much of his other admirable works.
+Critics of his verse overlook and overshadow much of his other non-verse admirable works.
 So let’s cut him some slack, shall we?

 Here’s how this story goes.
-Arjuna, the main hero of the Mahabharata epic and one of the five Pandava brothers, has to undertake a 12-year worldwide pilgrimage as penance for accidentally invading the privacy of his oldest brother, Yudhistira, and Draupadi (the wife that all five brothers shared — and that’s another story for another time).
+Arjuna, the main hero of the Mahabharata epic and one of the five Pandava brothers, has to undertake a 12-year worldwide pilgrimage as penance for accidentally invading the privacy of his oldest brother, Yudhistira, and Draupadi (the wife that all five brothers shared — and that’s another story for another time.)
 His penance also includes a vow of celibacy, unfortunately.

 During his wandering, he arrives at a place called Manipur.
 Chitra, a warrior princess, is the daughter of the King of that land.
 As an only child, she was raised like a boy to be the royal heir.
 While out hunting, she notices Arjuna and falls in love.
 Thinking that her lack of traditional feminine wiles and beauty might not make her appear attractive to him, she goes to the God of Love, Madana, and the God of the Seasons (and Eternal Youth), Vasanta.
 She asks them to make her irresistibly beautiful so that she can win Arjuna over, vows and celibacy notwithstanding.